Quiiine/Weather_app/README.md

 ##                                                  Features

 - Automaticly gets user's location
+- may locate you to weather website which is created by my friend
 - Provides current weather condition
 - Hourly information about the weather
 - 7 days weather forecast